Academy Awards

 Matching Best Picture and Best Director Nominees:

-Up until recently, it was very rare for all the Best Picture nominees and Best Director nominees to correspond.
+Up until recently, it was very rare for all the Best Picture nominees and Best Director nominees to directly correspond.
 It only happened five times in Oscar history when there were only 5 nominees for both Best Picture and Best Director.
 As of 2009, when the Best Picture list was expanded to 10 nominees, it wasn't as remarkable an occurrence:

 • 1957